equinor/res2df/docs/usage/pillars.rst

 pillars
 -------

-pillars is a module to compute data on "pillars" in the grid from an Eclipse simulation, including both static and dynamic data from the grid.
+pillars is a module to compute data on "pillars" in the grid from a simulation, including both static and dynamic data from the grid.

 Static data
 ^^^^^^^^^^^